Azure Databricks administration introduction

 - A user with the Azure Contributor or Owner role who can view and make changes to your Azure Databricks service, Azure subscription, and diagnostic logging configurations.
-The person who signed up for or created your Azure Databricks service typically has one of these roles.

 - Azure Active Directory administrators with permission to enable Azure Active Directory conditional access.

 - To create Azure Databricks workspaces, you need to meet one of the following requirements:

 - You must be an Azure Contributor or Owner.